junwatu/camtovid-ai/blogs/README.md

 ### Fal Kling 2.1 API

-You need an Kling 2.1 API key to use this project.
+You need a Kling 2.1 API key to use this project.
 You can sign up for an account at [fal.ai](https://fal.ai).

 After signing up, go to the **Account** section, and create and copy your API key.